Marchers protest New York's 'commercialized' Pride parade

-NEW YORK, June 30 (Thomson Reuters Foundation) - Chanting slogans of defiance, thousands of marchers took to the streets of New York on Sunday to protest commercialization of the city’s official Pride parade attended by millions of people a few blocks away.
+NEW YORK (Thomson Reuters Foundation) - Chanting slogans of defiance, thousands of marchers took to the streets of New York on Sunday to protest commercialization of the city’s official Pride parade attended by millions of people a few blocks away.

 The alternative Queer Liberation March in downtown Manhattan was designed to be a return to “a people’s political march” without corporate sponsorship and police barricades, organizers said.